jlo-1992/jlo-1992/README.md

 <p>Welcome to my page!
 I'm Jlo, frontend apprentice 🧪 from <b>New Taipei City, Taiwan</b>. </p>

-<h3>🚀 About Me</h3>
+🚀 About Me
 <p>
 I'm a passionate and driven developer currently diving deep into the world of <b>frontend technologies</b>.
 I'm actively focused on mastering all facets of the client-side experience, including:
 - Crafting meticulous layout and responsive design.
 - Implementing sophisticated animations and dynamic user interfaces.
-- Dedicated to maximizing frontend performance and delivering lightning-fast web experiences. <br>
+- Dedicated to maximizing frontend performance and delivering lightning-fast web experiences.
 </p>
 <p>
 My commitment is to write clean, elegant, and maintainable code that stands the test of time.